moha230/Weather-app/README.md

    - Each favorite location entry should display basic information about the weather forecast for that location.
    - Users should be able to select a favorite location from the list to view its detailed weather forecast.

-## Functionality Implementation

-To implement the above functionalities, the app will require both frontend and backend components.
-Here's a high-level overview of how each functionality can be implemented: